 Can you combine or alter form fields to reduce friction?

 If your form uses a drop-down with less than three options for response, consider converting it into something easier to complete, like a set of radio buttons:

-If you’re designing a squeeze page form that asks for first and last, consider combining the fields or even removing last (some pages don’t even ask for at all).
+If you’re designing a squeeze page form that asks for first name and last name, consider combining the fields or even removing last name (some pages don’t even ask for name at all).